pikvm/pikvm/docs/faq.md

     This is due to a driver issue.
 A possible resolution can be found [here](https://github.com/pikvm/pikvm/issues/577#issuecomment-998713201).

+??? question "Firefox ESR from the Debian repo shows the black screen in H.264 mode"
+    Make sure the OpenH264 Plugin both exists and is enabled (known issue on Debian GNU/Linux).
+Press `Ctrl+Shift+A` to open the Add-ons Manager, then press `Plugins`.
+You should see *OpenH264 Video Codec provided by Cisco Systems, Inc.*.
+Make sure it is enabled by pressing the "more options" button (3 horizontal dots), then pressing `Always Activate`.

 ## USB problems (keyboard, mouse, mass storage, etc)

 ??? question "My computer does not recognize USB of PiKVM V2+ at all"